TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

   // You get the idea...
 }
 ```
-You could pause the chain of all timeouts and all intervals easily and unpause as well by calling
+As you can now pause the chain of all timeouts and all intervals easily to freeze your app
 * `pauseAllSuperTimers()`
-and
+and unpause as well by calling
 * `unpauseAllSuperTimers()`

 That is, of course, no matter how long the chain is.

-If you want to control individual timers, you must assign them to variables with names like so
+Note that if you want to control individual timers, you must assign them to variables with names like so
 ```
 const oneParticularTimer = new SuperTimeout(doSomething, 3000);
 ```